 At the same time, a failure to recognize that there are genetic limitations can lead people to do some very silly things in terms of their training or diet.
 Folks nearing their genetic limits, in an attempt to gain muscle at a rate that simply not achievable will put on enormous amounts of fat in hopes that it will net them a ton of muscle gain.
 And that just doesn’t ever end up being the case.

-I’d only note in closing that the above calculations also has some real-world implications in terms of diet (e.g. what kind of weekly or daily surplus should be attempted to maximize muscle gain without excessive fat gains) but that will have to wait for a future article.
+I’d only note in closing that the above calculations also has some real-world implications in terms of diet and how much of a calorie surplus is ideal to support muscle growth without generating excessive gains in body fat.